Houston Weather: Cool weather for St. Patrick's Day

-HOUSTON, Texas (KTRK) -- We saw a few showers near the coast on Saturday.
-Slight rain chances will continue into this evening especially for the coast.
+HOUSTON, Texas (KTRK) -- Happy St. Patrick's Day!
+Today will be nicer than Saturday.
+Collin says highs could reach into the upper 60's by later Sunday afternoon.

-We will start off chilly on Sunday, but we should see some sun heading into the afternoon.
-This should allow temperatures to rise up into the mid 60s.
+We started off chilly in spots, but we should see more sun heading into the afternoon.
 We could see a few showers near the coast but most of us will stay dry.

 We have a great forecast coming up for this next week.
 We are expecting partly cloudy to mostly sunny skies and warmer temperatures for much of the week.
-Rain chances go up as we head into next weekend.
+Rain chances go up as we head into next weekend, including a few thunderstorms.

 Check the weather in your neighborhood with the free AccuWeather app for iPhone and Android today!